KosovoOfficial Name: Republic of Kosovo

 If traveling with prescription medication, check with the Government of Kosovo to ensure the medication is legal in Kosovo.
 Always, carry your prescription medication in original packaging with your doctor’s prescription.

 - Some prescription medication may not be available locally.

 - Tap water is not potable or safe to drink.
 Take care that food is cooked thoroughly to reduce the risk of food-borne illness.

-- Air pollution in Pristina is a problem, particularly during the winter.
+- Air pollution is a severe problem in the greater Pristina area, particularly during the winter.
 Travelers with upper respiratory ailments or asthma-like symptoms should consult their doctor prior to travel.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
 The following CDC-recommended vaccines for children are not available in Kosovo: Hib, Rotavirus, Inactivated Polio, Pneumococcal, and Varicella.